RowyHere/meva-bot/PRIVACY POLICY.md

 - Verilerinizin silinmesi için destek ekibiyle iletişime geçebilirsiniz.
 - Botun sakladığı veriler sadece bot tarafından kullanılır ve başkasına aktarılamaz/satılamaz.
 Botun geliştiricisi verilere manuel olarak erişebilir.
 - Kullanıcı kimliğiniz veya bir sunucunun kimliği, botun spam veya benzeri bir nedenle sizin tarafınızdan kaydedilmişse, veri silme veya benzeri muhtemelen mümkün değildir.

+# Privacy Policy
+As soon as you use Meva or invite it to a server, you automatically accept the bot's privacy policy.

+# 1. What data do we store?
+When certain commands are executed, various data can be stored for later use.
+Among the recorded data may be the following Dec:

+- Server ID's
+- User ID's
+- Channel ID's
+- Message ID's

+# 2. What is this data stored for?
+- Server IDs: Server IDs are saved to allow the bot to fully save the server language, giveaways, question and survey settings for each server.
+The server ID from a server can also be saved if the server sends spam to the bot or does something similar to ban the server from the bot.
+- User IDs: User IDs can be saved so that people who want to harm the bot can be banned from the bot.
+User IDs can be saved so that you can know who created the lottery and who won it, and then use it for actions such as re-drawing.
+- Message IDs: Message IDs are saved when a Raffle is started.
+The bot needs this to know where a draw is.

+# 3. Deletion of data
+There are different methods for deleting data:

+- If you are the moderator/administrator of a server, just remove the bot from the server.
+The bot deletes all data stored by this server from the database.
+- You can contact the support team to have your data deleted.
+- The data stored by the bot is used only by the bot and cannot be transferred/sold to anyone else.
+The developer of the bot can access the data manually.
+- If your user ID or the identity of a server has been saved by you for spam of the bot or similar reason, data deletion or similar is probably not possible.